Hi, My name is Sudhanshu Rana, and I am a traveler. I love to travel places, places that are mostly untouched on the map of mass tourism.

-After having chosen the Bullet as our soulmate for the journey, We installed Luggage Carrier on our Bullet which made our journey super comfortable.
+After having chosen the Bullet as our soulmate for the journey, We installed a Luggage Carrier on our Bullet which made our journey super comfortable.

-I suggest you if you want to travel on the bike, do install luggage carrier and your journey will be comfortable, as carrying backpacks on your back will not only reduce the space for pillion rider but will cause great inconvenience too.
+I suggest you if you want to travel on the bike, do install a luggage carrier and your journey will be comfortable, as carrying backpacks on your back will not only reduce the space for pillion rider but will cause great inconvenience too.

 From Rudraprayag, there are two ways in which you can reach Deoriatal.

 The first one is via Gopeshwar/Badrinath Marg(route) and another is via Ukhimath/Kedarnath Marg (route) and the stoppage point for both the route is at the Sari or Saari village.
 Saari means terrace farms in the local garhwali language.